venenux/alpine-wiki/tutorials/alpine-tutorial-wifi-routering.md

 # recommended, for idetification check wikipedia ISO/IEC country code list
 country=VE

-# this depends of the alpine package configuration, just use it as is:
+# this depends of the alpine package configuration, just use it as is or use /run for:
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev

 # wpa_supplicant initiates scanning of the wifi's (SSID AP) and
-# if no APs matching to the currently enabled in configuration are found,
-# a new network (IBSS or AP mode operation) may be initialized if configured
 # the option 0 is only for special wired and option 2 for specifics purposes
 # e.g., with ndiswrapper to enable operation with hidden SSIDs and optimized roaming
 ap_scan=1

 # Automatic scan for SSID and chosse one if routers are not 100% online
-# autoscan is like bgscan but on disconnected or inactive state
 # but ignored if If sched_scan_plans are configured and supported by the driver
-# here a delay of 60 seconds will be used on each scan.. if you only have one SSID
+# here a delay of 120 seconds will be used on each scan.. if you only have one SSID
 # and if you only have good signal (over 80%) just put this to 300
-autoscan=periodic:120
+autoscan=periodic:160

 # Disable automatic offloading of scan requests (sched_scan) by the module kernel
 disable_scan_offload=1